coatyio/dda/README.md

 and collaboration in distributed and decentralized applications.
-Its main goal is to remove the inherent complexity in developing communication technologies for distributed systems by exposing _Data-centric Communication as a Service_ to application developers without requiring in-depth knowledge of messaging protocols and communication networks.
+Its main goal is to remove the inherent complexity in developing communication technologies for distributed systems by exposing _Data-centric Communication as a Service_ to application developers in the form of a middleware without requiring in-depth knowledge of messaging protocols and communication networks.
 DDA is designed for universal data exchange, enabling human-to-human, machine-to-machine, or hybrid communication.

 DDA follows the _Sidecar_/_Sidekick_ decomposition design pattern, where each DDA sidecar is attached to a primary application component typically co-located